Meet the DREAM Team

 Principal Investigator

-Dr. Chardée Galán, PhD (she/her): Dr. Galán is an Assistant Professor of Clinical Psychology at the the Pennsylvania State University (PSU where she oversees the Dismantling Racial inEquities Around Mental Health (DREAM) lab.
+Dr. Chardée Galán, PhD (she/her): Dr. Galán is an Assistant Professor of Clinical Psychology at the the Pennsylvania State University (PSU) where she oversees the Dismantling Racial inEquities Around Mental Health (DREAM) lab.
 She received her Bachelor’s Degree in Psychology from the University of California, Berkeley, and her Masters and PhD from the University of Pittsburgh.
 She completed her predoctoral clinical internship at Western Psychiatric Hospital.

-Her works takes a multipronged approach to reducing racial disparities in child and adolescent mental health by 1) promoting resilience at the individual-level through strengths-based approaches to mitigating the effects of racism-related stressors; and 2) dismantling structural drivers of racial inequities that persist in education and training programs, research institutions, and mental health care settings.
 Dr. Galán identifies as a cisgender, heterosexual Mexican American woman and the daughter of immigrants.

+Her works takes a multi-pronged approach to reducing disparities in child and adolescent mental health by (1) increasing attention to cultural influences in how we conceptualize risk and resilience for psychopathology; (2) developing, testing, and disseminating culturally responsive methods and prevention programs; and (3) identifying and dismantling structural drivers of inequities that persist in education and training programs, research institutions, and mental health care settings.

 Learn more about Dr. Galán’s work: